Dean Corll: Search for victims

-Henley agreed to accompany police to Corll's boat shed in Southwest Houston, where he claimed the bodies of most of the victims could be found.
-Inside the boat shed, police found a half-stripped stolen car, a child's bike, a large iron drum, water containers, two sacks of lime, and a large plastic bag full of teenage boys' clothing.
+Henley agreed to accompany police to Corll's boat shed in Southwest Houston, where he claimed the bodies of several victims could be found.
+Inside the boat shed, police found a half-stripped stolen Chevrolet Camaro, a child's bike, a large iron drum, water containers, two sacks of lime, two shovels, a broken rake, and a large plastic bag full of teenage boys' clothing.

 Two prison trusties began digging through the soft, crushed-shell earth of the boat shed and soon uncovered the body of a blond-haired teenaged boy, lying on his side, encased in clear plastic and buried beneath a layer of lime.
 Police continued excavating through the earth of the shed, unearthing the remains of more victims in varying stages of decomposition.
 Most of the bodies found were wrapped in thick, clear plastic sheeting.
 Some victims had been shot, others strangled, the ligatures still wrapped tightly around their necks.

 All of the victims found had been sodomized and most victims found bore evidence of sexual torture: pubic hairs had been plucked out, genitals had been chewed, objects had been inserted into their rectums, and glass rods had been inserted into their urethrae and smashed.
 Cloth rags had also been inserted into the victims' mouths and adhesive tape wound around their faces to muffle their screams.
 The tongue of the first victim uncovered protruded over one inch beyond the tooth margin; the mouth of the third victim unearthed on August 8 was so agape that all upper and lower teeth were visible, leading investigators to theorize the youth had died screaming.
-After the recovery of the eighth body from the boat shed was completed at 11:55 p.m., the investigation was discontinued until the next day.
+After the recovery of the eighth body from the boat shed was completed at 11:55 p.m., the search for further bodies was discontinued until the following day.

-Accompanied by his father, Brooks presented himself at HPD headquarters on the evening of August 8 and gave a statement in which he denied any participation in the murders, but admitted to having known that Corll had raped and killed two youths in 1970.
+Accompanied by his father, Brooks presented himself at HPD headquarters on the evening of August 8 and gave a statement in which he denied any knowledge of or participation in the murders but admitted to having known that Corll had raped and killed two teenagers in 1970 and naming two youths—Ruben Haney and Mark Scott—whom he had seen in Corll's company immediately before their disappearances.